Shrey-Viradiya/Shrey-Viradiya/README.md

 Please explore my repositories and feel free to give feedback.

 - 🤝 I’m looking to collaborate on algorithms projects, machine learning projects or deep learning projects.
-- 🌱 I’m currently learning Fast.ai, Modern C++, Advanced Data Structures, Graph Theory and, Financial Management.
+- 🌱 I’m currently learning Fast.ai.
 - 🤔 I’m looking for help with better performance in Image augmentation tasks with GPU.
 - 📫 How to reach me: